Tyler-Akana/Tyler-Akana.github.io/index.md

 </div>

 ### **Field-Deployed Problems & Solutions**:
-#### After deploying the final design in field, I stayed over a summer to continue development and provide maintenance on the design.
+#### Our final design was deployed in May of 2024 in a field 2hrs out from W.S.U. in Othello, WA, I stayed over a summer to continue development and provide maintenance on the design.
+I focused my efforts on increasing reliability of power delivery and sensor systems, and decreasing variability in temperature distribution.
+While I focused on those three problems I also provided maintenence and fixes for many other problems such as electrical faults, and water ingress.
+With each problem I faced I was able to respond with a unique solution, new product, or fix in a timely matter.
 <div style="display: flex; flex-direction: column;">
   <div style="display: flex; justify-content: space-between; margin-bottom: 20px;">
     <div style="text-align: center; width: 45%;">